jundalisay/spblist/content/en/research/cronin/chemistry.md

 - the specific evolutionary operations and
 - the specific target living things to be generated.

-> *Superphysics Note: This mechanism is either consciousness or desire, depending on viewpoint.
-Assembly Theory is a philosophical theory.
+{{< n n="This mechanism is either consciousness or desire, depending on viewpoint.
+Assembly Theory is a philosophical theory." >}}

 Growth dynamics allows parameterizing selection in an empirically observable way by parameterizing reuses of specific sets of operations.